kaustuv-d/Solar-Tracker-Control-Simulation/README.md

 ## Project Implementation

 We used the solar tracker model of "Using the Worm and Gear Constraint Block - Solar Tracker" example from Simscape™ Multibody™.
+The model takes latitude , longitude and the current time as its input and updates the position of the soalr panel.

 **Control System Design :**